jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 > essential purposes and brightest promises of Bahá'u'lláh's revelation.
 >       (From a letter written on behalf of the Universal House of Justice, 1984)

-In our own lives, however, it presumes the foreswearing of violence in our own lives.
+Still, being a practicing Baha'i presumes the foreswearing of violence in our own lives.
 But there are caveats.
 Actual teachings are more balanced, as pointed out in a 1969 letter from the Universal House of Justice to the Canadian community: